DO3SE/pyDO3SE-private-release/README.md

 DO NOT MODIFY THE CONTENTS OF THE 'src' DIRECTORY DIRECTLY.

+## End user Documentation

+If you wish to just use the DO3SE model to run simulations, please see the [DO3SE documentation](https://do3se.readthedocs.io/en/latest/).

 ## Updating versions

 To pull changes to the sub repositories, use the following command: